 MAKING TRI COLORED PEDAS

 I plan to color the pedas.
-So I have chosen milk + saffron and a drop of orange color for saffron color.
-For green color I have chosen pista paste + a drop of green color and for white peda I have chosen just cardamom powder to sprinkle on top.
+So I have chosen milk + saffron for saffron color.
+For green color I have chosen pista paste and for white peda I have used just cardamom powder to sprinkle on top.

-For pista paste - I have added crushed pista to a grinder, added 2 tablespoon of water and grounded it to a smooth paste.
+For pista paste - add crushed pista to a grinder, added 2 tablespoon of water and grounded it to a smooth paste.

 Divide dough into equal parts.